 Spring-y Easter Salads

-From thinly sliced radishes in a gingery dressing to simple tossed green salads, I've pulled together a winning selection of spring salads that bring tons of fresh spring flavor, as well as bright, beautiful colors, to the table.
-If I have enough people gathered, I've been known to serve several of these lovelies as part of the celebration.
+From thinly sliced radishes in a gingery dressing to simple tossed green salads, we've pulled together a winning selection of spring salads that bring tons of fresh spring flavor, as well as bright, beautiful colors, to the table.
+If we have enough people gathered, we've been known to serve several of these lovelies as part of the celebration.

 Continue to 5 of 7 below.

-- Bistro-Style Goat Cheese Salad—I often serve this classic French bistro creation as a light meal, but smaller portions work well amid bigger meals and...
-I'm hard-pressed to think of a salad that better plays up the tender greens of spring.
+- Bistro-Style Goat Cheese Salad—We often serve this classic French bistro creation as a light meal, but smaller portions work well amid bigger meals... and we're hard-pressed to think of a salad that better plays up the tender greens of spring.

-- Fennel Meyer Lemon Salad—Crisp fennel, thinly sliced, and sweet Meyer lemons, cut into sections, get tossed with a bit of oil and a sprinkle of salt in this beyond-simple salad that sings with spring flavor (or try Fennel Mint Salad or Fennel Orange Salad).
+- Fennel Meyer Lemon Salad—Crisp fennel, thinly sliced, and sweet Meyer lemons, cut into sections, get tossed with a bit of oil and a sprinkle of salt in this beyond-simple salad that sings with spring flavor.

 05 of 07

 In many families, it isn't truly Easter without lamb on the table (or turning on the spit).

 Our all-time favorite way to cook lamb is on the grill.
 And for festive occasions, we turn to a butterflied leg of lamb, marinated overnight if possible.
 This time of year we like to add bright spring radishes and sliced spring onions and mint leaves (so much better than mint jelly) alongside the rich meat for crunchy freshness.
 It makes a grand Easter platter, as pictured above.
 Check out this grilled... leg of lamb to see for yourself.